jizhouyang/De-MakeUp/index.md

 ![flowchart2](https://raw.githubusercontent.com/weedkillers/Final-Report/master/FlowChart2.png)

- <center> **Figure.
-1 Project Overview** </center>
+ <p align="center"> **Figure.
+1 Project Overview** </p>

 ## Problem formulation

-As the significant advances in the field of face recognition, Deep Network, like FaceNet [@FaceNet], performed almost perfectly in academics.
+<p>As the significant advances in the field of face recognition, Deep Network, like FaceNet [@FaceNet], performed almost perfectly in academics.
 However, we all have the experiences that your iPhone wouldn’t ‘know’ you for some reasons, especially for girls with makeup.
-Due to the noise of input pictures in  application scenarios, Face Recognition technique requires not only modeling network, which have been well developed, but also picture pre-processing algorithms.
+Due to the noise of input pictures in  application scenarios, Face Recognition technique requires not only modeling network, which have been well developed, but also picture pre-processing algorithms.</p>
-Compare to other noises that input images might have, makeup is a relatively frequent and formalized one.
+<p>Compare to other noises that input images might have, makeup is a relatively frequent and formalized one.
 The applications of face recognition might benefit more from de-makeup technique.
 Therefore, our team is aiming to develop a network that can remove the makeup.
-What’s more, the de-makeup network itself is also a helpful and entertaining application.
+What’s more, the de-makeup network itself is also a helpful and entertaining application.</p>
-Due to the lack of aligned images (before and after makeup), this de-makeup problem is tackled with an unsupervised approach.
+<p>Due to the lack of aligned images (before and after makeup), this de-makeup problem is tackled with an unsupervised approach.
 We used cycle Generative Adversarial Network(cycle GAN), based on the framework of cycle-consistent generative adversarial networks, to produce de-makeup face images.
-The approach include two asymmetric networks: a forward network transfer makeup style, whereas a backward network removes the makeup.
+The approach include two asymmetric networks: a forward network transfer makeup style, whereas a backward network removes the makeup. </p>
-The network is trying to learn mapping functions between two domains, X and Y. The two mapping included in our model is $G: X \rightarrow Y$ and $F: Y \rightarrow X$.
+<p>The network is trying to learn mapping functions between two domains, X and Y. The two mapping included in our model is $G: X \rightarrow Y$ and $F: Y \rightarrow X$.
 Two adversarial discriminators $D_X$ and $D_Y$ are also introduced, where $D_X$ is aiming to distinguish between images $\{ x \}$ and transformed images $\{ F(y)\}$ and $D_Y$ is aiming to distinguish between images $\{ y \}$ and transformed images $\{ F(x)\}$.
-The lost functions involved in our model can be defined as below:
+The lost functions involved in our model can be defined as below:</p>

 $$
 \begin{aligned}